Phase Oriented Treatment

 Dig deeper with Sebastian →

-you may discover a few resources in Phase 1 that help you feel ready to address memories in Phase 2, then work with relational issues using interventions in Phase 3—which may evoke intense emotions, sending you back to Phase 1 to develop more resources to regulate those emotions, and so forth.
+you may discover a few resources in Phase 1 that help you feel ready to address memories in Phase 2, then work with relational issues using interventions in Phase 3—which may evoke intense emotions, sending you back to Phase 1 to develop more resources to regulate those emotions

-Ogden demonstrates the non-linear, spiral character of phase-oriented treatment, showing how clients legitimately cycle among all three phases in response to emerging regulation needs rather than progressing sequentially.
+Ogden illustrates the spiral and non-linear character of phase-oriented treatment, arguing that clients and therapists should move fluidly between phases rather than progressing sequentially.

 Ogden, Pat, Sensorimotor Psychotherapy Interventions for Trauma and, 2015thesis